 3. Integrate your apps and software

-An integrated, cloud-based system saves you flicking between spreadsheets, chasing information around your PC and manually inputting data into multiple systems.
+An integrated, Cloud-based system saves you flicking between spreadsheets and manually inputting data into multiple systems.

-For builders and contractors in construction, having an integrated solution for estimating, project management, time sheets and accounting will cover 90% of what most companies need.
-Making better, more informed software choices can save you (and your admin and accounting teams) hours in the day.
+For builders and trades in construction, having an integrated solution for estimating, job management, timesheets and accounting will cover 90% of what most companies need.
+Builders can save hours by making better software choices.

 - Look for technologies that sync with other systems.
-All good tools and software websites should have a list of apps, tools and technologies they integrate with
+Tools and software websites should have a list of apps, tools and technologies they integrate with

-- Look for new technologies specifically designed for construction businesses as they’ll have more relevant functions and a higher chance of integrating with your other technologies
+- Search for new tech designed for construction as they will have a better chance of integrating with your other programs.

-- Check that there’s a wide range of functionality (that you’ll actually use) such as costing, quoting, scheduling, variations, accounting, etc.
+- Check for a wide range of functionality such as costing, quoting, scheduling, etc.

 - Find technologies that capture as many of your data sets as possible, such as client details, employee details, invoices, etc.

-Keep in mind that more technology doesn’t equal better technology.
-Having fewer (but smarter) integrated tools is far more efficient.
+Remember: more technology does not equal better technology.
+Having fewer (but smarter) integrated tools is more efficient.

 4. Embrace the e-form